dhritiamlani/100-days-of-code/log.md

 **Today's Progress**: Completed the "Applied Accessibility" course under the "Responsive Web Design" certification on freecodcamp.org

 **Thoughts:**  I learnt a lot of tiny details that I wasn't aware of, that could cause discomfot to the visually impaired, deaf and the colorblind.
 It's pretty high priority but it's just briefly mentioned at college and that's it.
 I hope that could be changed.
+I'll make sure I focus on accessibility first before I go for the visuals.